Find out about how and why the northern lights form, and where to see them in the UK.

 Depending on which gas molecules are hit and where they are in the atmosphere, different amounts of energy are released as different wavelengths of light.
 Oxygen gives off green light when it is hit 60 miles above the Earth, whilst at 100-200 miles rare, all-red auroras are produced.
 Nitrogen causes the sky to glow blue yet when higher in the atmosphere the glow has a purple hue.

 Which weather conditions are best to view the northern lights?

 The best conditions to view the lights are when the sky is dark and clear of any clouds.
-Cloud cover ultimately blocks the view of the lights, so make sure you check the Seven day forecast or our UK cloud cover forecast before heading out.
+Cloud cover ultimately blocks the view of the light.
 Ideally, the lights will be best viewed away from any light pollution, in remote areas, facing the northern horizon - north facing coasts produce some of the best viewing locations.
-The northern lights are most active during the The Equinox and Solstice in March/April and September/October.
+The northern lights are most active during the Equinox and Solstice in March/April and September/October.

-Where can you see the northern lights in the Britain?
+Where can you see the northern lights in the UK?

 Predominantly the northern lights are best witnessed in Scotland, North England, North Wales and Northern Ireland.
 However under severe space weather conditions, the lights can be seen throughout the UK.